-- (d) the body is transported in an authorised vehicle designated and certified to transport mortal remains. - (2) No person other than an attending medical practitioner, an attending forensic pathologist or a medical practitioner who can prove that he or she has treated the deceased during illness, may certify that the person did not die of an infectious disease.
+- (1) [subparagraph (1) deleted by section 3 of Government Notice 1278 of 2020] - (2) No person other than an attending medical practitioner, an attending forensic pathologist or a medical practitioner who can prove that he or she has treated the deceased during illness, may certify that the person did not die of an infectious disease.
 A certificate or declaration that a person did not die of an infectious disease must- - (a) accompany the mortal remains at all times during the conveyance and up to the burial; and - (b) be shown to an Environmental Health Practitioner on demand, by the person responsible for the conveyance of the mortal remains. - (3) No person may- - (a) damage a polythene bag or a sturdy non-transparent sealed coffin; - (b) open such bag or coffin; - (c) remove the mortal remains from the bag or coffin; or - (d) come into direct contact with the mortal remains after the bag or coffin has been sealed, unless it is done on the funeral undertaker's premises with suitable PPE. - (4) Notwithstanding the provisions of subparagraph (1), the importation and exportation of human remains must be in accordance with requirements of the Human Remains Regulations.